Copy Week 2 assignment from Sharon's log into your learning log:

 It cost $899 ($1435 in today's dollars)

-People became using the term smartphone in 1995, although it took to January 2007 for Apple to release the first iPhone at a cost of $499
+People began saying the term smartphone in 1995, although it took till January 2007 for Apple to release the first iPhone at a cost of $499

 - Ran slow on 2G wireless